-- Go to Settings - Phone and turn Wi-Fi Calling on.
+- Go to Settings - Cellular and turn Wi-Fi Calling on.

 When connected to wireless and Wi-Fi calling is on, the word "Wi-Fi" will be seen next to your carrier's name in the status bar.
 For example, if you are a Sprint customer, you will see "Sprint Wi-Fi" in the status bar.